Hex-Interactive/Hexwork/src/cleanup/README.md

 Handle cleaning up data of all sorts.
 This is a good replacement for the [Debris](https://developer.roblox.com/en-us/api-reference/class/Debris) service with additional features.

-## ⚠️ Refactor Notice
+## ⚠️ DO NOT USE THIS FOR NEW WORK

-This package is in need of refactoring and updates.
-At the moment, it is not recommended for new work, and is not available via Wally.
+This is an old package that is not recommended for new work.
+It is not available via Wally.

 ## Example